 This version of the PM5644 cannot generate the actual clock.
 The DACs are only connected to the EPROMs which means moving pattern elements are not possible.
 This has to be done by a separate teletext generator.

 This is how it is done with the PM5534 (PM5544 successor) although there was space inside the actual generator for the unit which did this, an item which was sold by Philips.
-In the case of the PM5644 there was no point in Philips providing the clock and text generation as Broadcasters were already awash with equipment capable of text overlay, more likely to meet their differing requirements than anything Philips could provide.
+In the case of the PM5644 there was an optional add-on (PM8546) which generates station text and a clock.
+They may also have used other equipment capable of text overlay, more likely to meet their differing requirements.